 Apply well before the deadline, to allow for technical glitches or surprises.
 Also, the firm recruit on a rolling basis - increase your chances by getting your application in early.

-- Reasons why you are interested in becoming a commercial solicitor.
+- What excites you about becoming a commercial solicitor?

-Point of the question: assesses what drives you, your knowledge about the role of a trainee solicitor, understanding of the firm and training programme, self-awareness, and your ability to communicate concisely and focus on the most relevant points.
+The point of this stage of the application is to assess what drives you, your knowledge about the role of a trainee solicitor, your understanding of the firm and training programme, your self-awareness, and your ability to communicate concisely and focus on the most relevant points.

-- Talk about all of your interests, activities and responsibilities here – this is the chance to do that in another section of the form.
+- DON’T… talk about all of your interests, activities and responsibilities here – you’ll have the chance to do that in another section of the form.

-- Talk about the nature of the training programme and which aspects of this appeal to you and why.
+- DO… talk about the nature of the training programme and which aspects of this appeals to you and why.
 For example, how will the seat rotation scheme affect your development?
-How would a seat in dispute resolution benefit you?
+Are there particular seats that you have a particular interest in, or align with your career ambitions.
+For example, how would a seat in dispute resolution benefit you?

-- Emphasise any experience you’ve had in a law or commercial environment – work experience, a part-time job or open days for example.
+- DO… emphasise any experience you’ve had in a law or commercial environment – work experience, a part-time job or open days for example.

-- Have a thorough look at Baker McKenzie’s website and read through some of their latest deals.
+- DO… have a thorough look at Baker McKenzie’s website and read through some of its latest deals.
 Think about why this sort of work appeals to you.

-- Talk about any particular commercial law cases or developments (particularly involving Baker McKenzie) that have caught your attention recently and explain specifically why they interest you.
+- DO… talk about any particular commercial law cases or developments (particularly involving Baker McKenzie) that have caught your attention recently and that you’ve come across in your research, and explain specifically why they interest you.
 Don’t mention anything you don’t feel comfortable discussing and explaining in-depth, though.

 Filling in the activities and interests section of the Baker McKenzie application form

-Point of the questions: assesses experience, self-awareness, commitment to law and commercial law, ability to communicate well, ability to write succinctly, and whether you’re a good fit for the firm in general.
+The point of these questions is to assess your experience, self-awareness, commitment to law and commercial law, ability to communicate well, ability to write succinctly, and whether you’re a good fit for the firm in general.

-- Repeat too much of what you said in the covering letter.
+- DON’T… repeat too much of what you said in the covering letter.

-- Include interests that aren’t specifically related to law – the employer wants to see that you’re an interesting all-rounder.
+- DO… include interests that aren’t specifically related to law – the employer wants to see that you’re an interesting all-rounder.

-- Think about the firm’s culture and values and try to show that your activities and interests fit in with these.
-For example, Baker McKenzie have won awards for their social mobility, inclusion and diversity; if you’ve done voluntary work that shows you're also committed to those values, this may give you an edge at the firm.
+- DO… think about the firm’s culture and values and try to show that your activities and interests fit in with these.
+For example, Baker McKenzie has won awards for its social mobility, inclusion and diversity; if you’ve done voluntary work that shows you're also committed to those values, this may give you an edge at the firm.

-- Mention any part-time jobs you’ve taken on to help fund your studies – you might not think they’re impressive, but this shows commercial awareness, tim management and responsibility.
+- DO… mention any part-time jobs you’ve taken on to help fund your studies – you might not think they’re impressive, but this shows commercial awareness, time management and responsibility.

-- Baker McKenzie are looking for intellect and initiative – highlight any occasions when you have gone beyond the call of duty; did you successfully overhaul your student paper or introduce a new policy to your student committee, for example?
+- DO… highlight any occasions when you have gone beyond the call of duty; did you successfully overhaul your student paper or introduce a new policy to your student committee, for example?
+Baker McKenzie are looking for intellect and initiative.